invisilico/interesting_experiments/README.md

 Note:

 The page is annotated as a personal log for events.

 GIFs are large and can take a while to load/play smoothly.

-Optimized for small images on HD screens.
+Optimized for decently sized on HD screens.

 # Flyball